 Take a lesson.
 If you’re new to paddle boarding, it’s a good idea to take a lesson from a certified instructor.

-Even if you’re familiar with other water sports, taking some paddle boarding lessons is good.
+Even if you’re familiar with other water sports, taking paddle boarding lessons is good.
 This way, you can learn the proper techniques and safety procedures.

 If you take a lesson, the instructor can also help guide you to the right equipment.